-Camera traps work effectively to estimate population parameters in virtually all ecosystems worldwide.
+Camera traps worked? effectively to estimate population parameters in virtually all ecosystems worldwide.
 Here, we did not only examine the relative importance of days but also the net abundance detection rate and net richness detection rate.
-Examining both these indices, we found evidence that richness and abundance can both be influenced by the number of cameras.
-The primary finding of this synthesis is that success in detecting species in a given system highly depends on the number of cameras.
-This is aligned with the findings of Ferreras et al. (2017) that too suggest that it is more efficient to deploy more camera traps for a shorter duration rather than to deploy fewer camera traps for a longer period.
-There is an enormous expansion in the number of sites that camera traps are being used and most literature acknowledges the fact that one cannot discuss the notion of the number of cameras without talking about how far apart cameras were placed and how extensively the site was studied If one chooses to increase sampling effort through more cameras, they need to consider a systematic trap placement design or a design suited to the habitat if the primary goal of the survey is richness estimation (O’Brien 2008) To limit the chance of missing species, camera traps should not be too close together and maximize the total area covered (O’Connell, Nichols, and Karanth 2011) Sampling effort is a critical design topic in all of ecology and evolution and particularly in field studies.
-In this study, we found that increasing the number of trapping days past a certain point did not increase the capacity of cameras to detect more animals neither in abundance nor diversity.
-This is directly related to the notion of Minimum Trapping Effort (MTE) (Si, Kays, and Ding 2014), which is the number of camera trap days required to record species of interest in an area.
+Examining both these indices, we found evidence that richness and abundance was influenced by the number of cameras deployed at a site or region.
+The primary finding of this synthesis is that success in detecting species in a given system was highly dependent on the number of cameras.
+This is aligned with the findings of Ferreras et al. (2017) in a meta?
+Or was it a review? that similarly suggested that it is more efficient to deploy more camera traps for a shorter duration rather than to deploy fewer camera traps for a longer period.
+Efficient or effective?
+I think both of these ideas cool - did they say efficient?
+There is an expansion in the number of sites that camera traps are being used and most literature acknowledges the fact that one cannot discuss the notion of the number of cameras without talking about how far apart cameras were placed and how extensively the site was studied revise… If one chooses to increase sampling effort through more cameras, they need to consider a systematic trap placement design or a design suited to the habitat if the primary goal of the survey is richness estimation (O’Brien 2008) revise… To limit the chance of missing species, camera traps should not be too close together and maximize the total area covered (O’Connell, Nichols, and Karanth 2011) revise .MAKE ALL this more clear - set up - Number of cams important however there are least 3 other design decisions associated with camera deployment in addition to effect —- is placement?
+Habitat heterogeneity et… Sampling effort is a critical design topic in all of ecology and evolution and particularly in field studies.
+In this study, we found that increasing the number of trapping days past what? point did not increase the capacity of cameras to detect more animals neither in abundance nor diversity be more specific.
+This is directly related to Minimum Trapping Effort (MTE) (Si, Kays, and Ding 2014) because…it is the number of camera trap days required to record species of interest in an area record?
+Even once?.
 The interrelatedness of camera trap placement and the number of cameras is not an idea that we explored per se, though is integral in maximizing the potential of camera traps for wildlife monitoring.
 Understanding how many cameras are needed for how long, and how far apart they need to be placed relative to the particular ecosystem of study will ensure more precise wildlife and biodiversity monitoring of any given region.
+Needs work still for direct and clear language.
+Super ideas just tidy up.